playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

-While this example is contrived, there are real-world usages that use this pattern.
-The examples I can think of that would use this pattern are a bit more complex and complex examples tend to be bad for educational purposes like this.
-Admittedly, they more-often then not end up being anti-patterns, so it's likely for the best we don't anyway.

-All the same, now that we've gone over `ViewChild` and the `read` property, we can trudge 🐕🛷 forward towards the honest goods!
-You got this! 💪

 ## Embedded Views - Is That Some Kind of Picture Frame?

 ### If It Is, This Is The Green Screen - Some Background on Them

 Before I go much further in this section, I want to make sure that I'm clearing up a bit how Angular works internally.
 I've sprinked a bit of how it does throughout the article, but having everything in one place helps a lot.

-Angular's smallest grouping of display elements are called a `view`.
-These `view`s can be created and destroyed together and are under the control of a directive or component of some kind and include any templates associated with them.
+_Angular's smallest grouping of display elements are called a `view`._ These `view`s can be created and destroyed together and are under the control of a directive or component of some kind and include any templates associated with them.

-When a template is rendered to the screen, it creates an `embedded view` which can be controlled and handled from an assocaited parent component or directive.
+_When a template is rendered to the screen, it creates an `embedded view`_ which can be controlled and handled from an assocaited parent component or directive.
 This creation of an embedded view occurs automatically when a template is rendered using `ngTemplateOutlet` but also when using a structural directive such as `ngIf` and `ngFor`.

 But that's not all - Angular also allows you find, reference, modify, and create them yourself in your component/directive logic! 🤯